kubernetes/website/content/en/docs/tasks/tls/certificate-rotation.md

 a status of `Approved`.
-Next, the controller manager will sign a certificate, issued for the duration specified by the `--cluster-signing-duration` parameter, and the signed certificate will be attached to the certificate signing requests.
+Next, the controller manager will sign a certificate, issued for the duration specified by the `--cluster-signing-duration` parameter, and the signed certificate will be attached to the certificate signing request.

 The kubelet will retrieve the signed certificate from the Kubernetes API and write that to disk, in the location specified by `--cert-dir`.
 Then the kubelet